 In the early afternoon, you will have already selected what charts you will be prioritizing.
 The rest of the day is typically spent carrying out a variety of coding tasks.
 On top of assigning codes, you will likely be required to review medical charts, take notes, and assist when it comes to claims submission.
 Because preparing claims is what you will spend most of your time doing, it would be best if you set up a system that assists you with your efficiency and productivity.

 For instance, while carrying out these tasks, you are likely going to interact with tens of thousands of medical codes.
-Thankfully, employers do not expect you to commit all of these to memory.
+Thankfully, employers do not expect that you commit all of these to memory.
 Still, we see instances where employers expect that their employees have a pretty good understanding of charts that they may deal with on a daily basis.
 As such, consider creating a coding and charting system that works best for you.
 This comes in handy as most workplaces will have predefined milestones, specifically as it pertains to the number of charts you can complete each day.

 Insurance Verification